givemepower8/Phaser3Practices/docs/COC.md

 #### TH12 Level 4 Bowler

+Level 4 Bowler's HP 390, DpS 90, DpA 198.
+Bowler is powerful yet fragile.
+It's highly risky but high reward.

-If the opponent's base is very crowded on one path, for example, several intersected squares, so main defence buildings can be reached from one end to the another, bowler can deal massive damages to close buildings as the stone deals damages on the line.
+If the opponent's base is very crowded on one path, for example, several intersected squares, so main defence buildings can be reached from one end to the another, bowler can deal massive damages to close buildings as the stone deals damages on the straight line.

-Or the the defense buildings are centralized in the core, bowler strategy will work well.
+Or the the defense buildings are centralized in the core, bowler strategy will work well as bowlers are able to clear up a large area.

+Due to the low HP, don't use bowlers as the main attacker.
+They won't last long against any defences.
+Also level 3 eagle artillery will wipe out them very quickly just in one shot.
+If there are CC troops, bowlers will be destroyed very soon.

+Warden must follow and cover the majority of them so bowlers can get some extra HP.
+Once the group of bowlers is locked by eagle artillery, Warden must use the ability, otherwise the group of bowlers will be wiped off.

+Giant bombs and bombs will kill a group of bowlers very quickly.
+Giants must go before the bowlers to trigger the bombs and spring traps, and absorb the damages for bowlers.

+While looting, bowler strategy is very effective for looting dark elixir.
+Targeting the dark elixir usually close to town hall, send the wall wrecker followed by giants, heros, healers and bowlers.
+With rage spell, one healing spell and warden's ability, bowlers should be able to destroy the dark elixir storage in the long range.
+If the town hall is the area, it's very easy to get 50% more destruction rate and the town hall so to get 2 star.
+But most of the bowlers will be lost.

 Witch and a couple of giants are great companions for bowler.
+Witch's skeleton can keep defences and troops busy for a little while which extends the bowlers' life.

+To three star with bowler strategy, it's better to have a powerful queen charge first, queen should destroy as many defences as possible.
+Otherwise, bowlers are very easy to get destroyed.

+google "3 star bowler th12"

 Bowler and Witch (BoWitch) with wall wrecker